lqdev/luisquintanilla.me/_src/posts/yunohost-self-hosting-simplified.md

 ### Explore "new" technologies

 The saying goes "there's nothing new under the sun".
 However as with all things, people have found alternative uses and solutions to existing technologies.
 For example, in simple terms, the [Fediverse](https://en.wikipedia.org/wiki/Fediverse) can be summarized as E-mail + RSS.
 It consists of a common decentralized protocol to handle communication between individuals who may not use the same server while providing "follow" capabilities for services like micro-blogging, photos, and video sharing.
 Though the Fediverse has been around for some time, it's still relatively new.
-Self-hosting can help you learn more about newer technologies like the Fediverse.
+Whether it's a new technology or new to you, self-hosting can help you learn more about technologies like the Fediverse.

 ### Own your data